-At our location in San Antonio, Tx we build some of the finest custom made shotguns you can imagine.
+At our locations in Texas we build some of the finest custom made shotguns you can imagine.
 We’ve built just about any kind of shotgun you could possibly be looking for.

 If you’re on the market for a custom made shotgun then come by or give us a call today!